michaelpearce21/MS2_Project/README.md

 7. A quiz that provides some entertainment.
 8. Links to more information about Wrestling.
 9. Listings for events.
 10. Links to booking sites.
+Potentially links for merchandise also.
 11. Access to a newsletter.
 12. A way to suggest changes to the site and features.
 13. A way to track my score on the quiz or time myself.